Rooted Meadows School Concept

 Why Waldorf?

-Waldorf-Trained Teachers: We plan to hire 2 teachers trained and certified at an Accredited Waldorf Institution to provide instruction to combined grades for the main lesson portions of the school day, covering the core subjects.
+We plan to hire 2 teachers (grow to 4) trained and certified at an Accredited Waldorf Institution to provide instruction to combined grades for the main lesson portions of the school day, covering the core subjects.

-Parents and Volunteers: will teach the rotational block classes and the Friday student interest-based extracurricular class or clubs offered though our BRANCH Program.
+Lead the rotational block classes that happen twice a week and the Friday student interest-based extracurricular class and clubs offered though our BRANCH Program.